Do you need breathing space from your debts?

 If your income rises while you are on a DRO, you should tell your debt advisor as soon as it happens.
 It may be that the rise in income will mean you are no longer eligible for a DRO and it will be revoked, which basically means it will be cancelled.
 If this happens, there’s no need to worry, you’ll be advised on other debt solutions that are appropriate.

 If you want more information about how DROs work, as well as their pros and cons see our detailed guide here.
-If you would like personalised, confidential advice why not contact the Money Advice Service, or speak to one of our advisors by choosing one of the ‘contact us’ methods on the left of this page.
+If you would like personalised, confidential advice why not contact the Money Advice Service, or speak to one of our advisors on the number at the top of this page.

 by Shelley BowersBack to blog home